Join Writopia Lab for twelve days at our creative, fun, and productive sleepaway camp in the Poconos from August 13th through August 24th!

 - When is payment due?

-- A deposit of $350 per session is due upon registration (unless you are applying for financial aid).
+- A non-refundable deposit of $500 is due upon registration (unless you are applying for financial aid).
 Payment is due in full by 3/31.

 - What is your refund policy?

-- If you withdraw from WriCampia before May 1st, and if we can fill the spot with another camper in your camper’s age range, then we can refund the fee minus the deposit.
+- If you withdraw from WriCampia before May 1st, and if we can fill the spot with another camper the same age as your camper, then we can refund the fee minus the deposit.
 There are no refunds after May 1st.

 - Is financial aid available?